DocuClipper logo

 1. Payables: Invoices you receive from vendors (bills you need to pay).
 For QuickBooks Online the document types are Bill and Expense.

-Fields Available for Rules #
+Fields Available for Rules

 The fields available for creating rules depend on the document type:

-For Payables, Expense, and Bill: #
+For Payables, Expense, Bill, and Credit Note:

 • Line Item Description: The description of each line item on the invoice.